The words "property tax" written in letter tiles. A key and a small wooden house nearby.

 Navigating the Legal Terrain of Delinquent Property Taxes

 If you find yourself dealing with delinquent property taxes, you have probably come across unfamiliar legal terms.
-Here are some terms and explanations to help you navigate the intimidating legal process of delinquent property taxes.
+Here, we provide some terms and explanations to help you navigate the intimidating legal process of delinquent property taxes.

 Tax Lien vs. Tax Deed